intrig-unicamp/SmartNet/README.md

-# SmartNet: SmartNIC-based network emulation
+# Project: P7-SmartNIC

 ## Overview
-SmartNet is a project focused on leveraging SmartNIC technology to enhance network performance and offload processing tasks.
+P7-SmartNIC is a project focused on leveraging SmartNIC technology to enhance network performance and offload processing tasks.
 This repository contains the source code, documentation, and resources for the project.

 ## Features
-- High-performance network emulation
+- High-performance network processing
 - Offloading computational tasks to SmartNICs
-- Switch emulation
-- Host emulation
-- Link metrics (Bandwidth, latency, jitter, packet loss).
+- Scalable and modular design

 ## Getting Started
 ### Prerequisites